 Canna Provisions believes there is no greater asset than our team members.
 We are committed to extensive and on-going training of all team members.
-Our goal has been to hire locally and we will work with local agencies as well as host job fairs to ensure our community has an opportunity to apply for work.
-CP thru the work of Meg Sanders and Erik William, developed a strong and responsible team who have been providing quality service to customers in Lee.
-Team members have quarterly reviews, receive fair compensation, paid time off, benefits, education reimbursement and payment for hours spent volunteering in our local community.
+Our goal is to hire locally and we will work with local agencies as well as host job fairs to ensure our community has an opportunity to apply for work.
+Our responsible and accountable team members will undergo State background checks, have quarterly reviews, and will receive fair compensation, paid time off, benefits, education reimbursement and payment for hours spent volunteering in our local community.